BrianSeong99/DAOFetcher/README.md

 How can we improve DAO accessibility?

 1. People are disoriented when they first join a DAO Discord server and are really overwhelmed with the large amounts of information thrown at them.
-2. Not everybody wants to (or have the means to) buy the standard NFT membership first to join and get to be a part of a given DAO's community.
+2. Not everybody wants to (or have the means to) buy the standard NFT membership to join and get to be a part of a given DAO's community.
 We wanted to offer a cheaper or lighter access solution for the community to get to know the DAO first before they make their purchase decision.
 3. Not everyone has the same on-chain access to DAO communities (some might only have a chain gas token that is not native to the original DAO community’s membership NFT).

 ## Smart contracts